In order to satisfy data protection laws or just for general storage management purposes Optimize provides an automated cleanup functionality.

 The default value is

-'P2Y', which means by default all instances older than 2 years at the point in time the cleanup is executed are cleaned up.
+'P2Y', which means by default data older than 2 years at the point in time when the cleanup is executed gets cleaned up.

 For details on the notation see the Configuration Description of the ttl property.

 All the remaining settings are entity type specific and will be explained in the following subsections.